Venture vs Startup: 7 Practical Distinctions Before You Found

 - Funding source - Startup: VC, angels, CVCs.
 Venture: can also be bank loan, bootstrapping, or customer revenue.

-- Defined success — Startup: $100M+ exit or IPO.
+- Defined success - Startup: scope tailored exit or IPO.
 Venture: stable profitability, or even just ROI.

 - Founder equity - Startup: aggressive dilution to 15-25% eventually.
 Venture: founders typically retain 50%+.